Built-in Plugin

 false

-Whether to throw an error and terminate the process when no coverage report file is found.
+Whether to throw an error and terminate the process if no coverage report file is found.

 {

-// Code incremental line coverage, e.g., 100, value is NA if calculation fails
+// Incremental code line coverage, e.g., 100.
+Value is NA if calculation fails.

 }